jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 8 Certain matters to be disregarded
 In determining whether a company is a subsidiary of another company,— (a) shares held or a power exercisable by that other company in a fiduciary capacity are not to be treated as held or exercisable by it:
-  (b) subject to paragraphs (c) and (d) of this section, shares held or a power exercisable— are to be treated as held or exercisable by that other company:
+  (b) subject to paragraphs (c) and (d) of this section, shares held or a power exercisable—are to be treated as held or exercisable by that other company:
     (i) by a person as a nominee for that other company, except where that other company is concerned only in a fiduciary capacity; or
     (ii) by, or by a nominee for, a subsidiary of that other company, not being a subsidiary which is concerned only in a fiduciary capacity,—
   (c) shares held or a power exercisable by a person under the provisions of debentures of the company or of a trust deed for securing an issue of debentures shall be disregarded: